Thalhammer/jwt-cpp/README.md

 The created verifier is stateless so you can reuse it for different tokens.

-Creating a token (and signing) is equally easy.
+Creating a token (and signing) is equally as easy.

 ```cpp
 auto token = jwt::create()